-- In the CScope software Click the calibrate button and use the arrow keys to move the cursor to the center of your reference dot.
+- Use the arrow keys to recenter the cursor on the reference dot.

-To verify if you are properly calibrated, rotate the CScope in the spindle.
-The intersection of the cursors should rotate centered on your reference dot.
+To verify that you are properly calibrated, move the machine to center the cursors on the reference dot.
+Now rotate the CScope in the spindle, the intersection of the cursors should rotate centered on your reference dot.

 Tip for CNC Users: